 - Sprinkle hemp seeds on top.

-- Spicy - add diced 1–2 jalapeños to the chili while cooking.
+- Spicy - Add sliced 1–2 jalapeños to the chili while cooking or cayenne pepper.

 - Deluxe - add homemade guacamole.